On the geography and botany of irreducible nonspin 4-manifolds with abelian fundamental group: Introduction

 \section{Introduction}

-Our understanding of simply connected smooth 4-manifolds has witnessed a drastic improvement in recent years.
-A quick description of the blueprint to the chain of fresh successes of 4-dimensional topologists can be achieved through (great) oversimplification, by attributing them to two factors: an increase on the repertoire of techniques that manufacture small symplectic 4-manifolds and a new perspective on the usage of already existing mechanisms.
-The idea of using symplectic sums (cf. \cite{[Gom]}) of non-simply connected building blocks along genus 2 surfaces to kill fundamental groups in an efficient way was introduced in \cite{[A1]}.
-Its immediate outcome was the construction of an exotic symplectic $\mathbb{CP}^2\# 5\overline{\mathbb{CP}}^2$ and, later on, the existence of an exotic symplectic $\mathbb{CP}^2 \# 3\overline{\mathbb{CP}}^2$ (cf. \cite{[AP1]}) was put on display.
-Shorlty after, Luttinger surgery (\cite{[Lu]}, \cite{[ADK]}), was invited to the game in \cite{[BK2]} and in \cite{[Stt]}.
-The combinations of these techniques produced another exotic symplectic $\mathbb{CP}^2 \# 3\overline{\mathbb{CP}}^2$ in \cite{[BK2]}.
-Several of these constructions trace their origins to \cite{[FS4]}, where symplectic sums of products of 2-manifolds and surgery along nullhomologous tori were employed to construct symplectic and non-symplectic exotic 4-manifolds.\\
+Topologists' understanding of smooth 4-manifolds has witnessed a drastic improvement during the last twenty years.
+Advances in symplectic geometry \cite{[T1], [Lu], [T0], [Gom], [T2], [ADK], [Ush], [HKo]} and inventions of gluing formulas \cite{[MMS], [BPa3]} for diffeomorphism invariants \cite{[W]} have paired elegantly with topological constructions \cite{[FS3], [FS6], [FS], [FPS], [NFS]}, offering a noteworthy insight into the smooth four-dimensional story.
+The most recent series of successes \cite{[AP], [AP1], [BK2], [FPS], [ABBKP], [ABP], [AP], [NFS]} has answered as many questions as it has raised new ones, and 4-manifold theory remains to be an intriguing and active area of research.\\

-Concerning the (lack of) uniqueness of smooth structures on irreducible 4-manifolds, the article \cite{[FPS]} introduces a technique to produce infinite families of distinct smooth structures on many smooth 4-manifolds.
-The influx of these rather elegant geometric-topological manufacturing mechanisms went succesfully well and several of the small simply connected 4-manifolds $\mathbb{CP}^2 \# k\overline{\mathbb{CP}}^2$ ($k\leq 9$), which were the most challenging 4-manifolds in terms of exhibiting the existence of one exotic smooth structure, were shown to admit \emph{infinitely many} exotic smooth structures.
-We refer the reader to the papers \cite{[Ste]}, \cite{[FS6]}, \cite{[AP1]}, \cite{[BK2]}, \cite{[BK3]}, \cite{[ABP]}, \cite{[FPS]} and \cite{[AP]} for a concise presentation of these ideas and for the current state of affairs in the subject.\\
+Two factors responsible for the recent progress on the simply connected realm are the increase in the repertoire of techniques that manufacture symplectic 4-manifolds with small topological invariants, and a new perspective on the usage of already existing mechanisms of construction.
+The idea of using symplectic sums \cite{[Gom]} of non-simply connected building blocks along genus 2 surfaces to kill fundamental groups in an efficient way was introduced in \cite{[A1]}.
+Its immediate outcome was the construction of an exotic symplectic $\mathbb{CP}^2\#5\overline{\mathbb{CP}^2}$ and, later on, the existence of an exotic symplectic $\mathbb{CP}^2 \# 3\overline{\mathbb{CP}^2}$ \cite{[AP1]} was put on display.
+Shortly after, Luttinger surgery \cite{[Lu], [ADK]} was introduced to the list of symplectic constructions in \cite{[BK2], [Stt]}.
+The combinations of these techniques yielded another construction of an exotic symplectic $\mathbb{CP}^2 \# 3\overline{\mathbb{CP}^2}$ in \cite{[FPS], [BK2]}.
+Eventually these techniques were succesful in unveiling exotic smooth structures on $\mathbb{CP}^2 \# 2 \overline{\mathbb{CP}^2}$ \cite{[AP], [NFS]}, the 4-manifold with the smallest Euler characterstic known to admit exotic smooth structures at the time this article was written.\\